Welcome! This guide should give you a rough idea of what to expect at a club-level race meeting, and some tips to help first time racers.

 Ride Height

-Like Tires, ride height is another adjustment that will depend on the track and will really help you as a beginner if you get it right.
-Either use the stock setting or find out from other racers what they recommend.
+Like Tires, ride height is another adjustment that will depend on the track.
+Understanding ride height will really help you as a beginner.
+Either use the stock setting or experiment to see what works, or ask other racers at the track what ride height setting they use.

 Booking in